 In our scenario, we'll add a CSWP to Zone 3.

-The CSWP contains a default query.
-Therefore, it already displays some content (Audio, Cameras and Computers).
-But it does not display the content we want to display.
-To make the Web Part display Contoso catalog content, we must configure the query in the Web Part.
+The CSWP contains a default query, so it already displays some content (Audio, Cameras and Computers) -- but not the content we want to display.
+To make the Web Part display Contoso catalog content , we'll need to configure the query in the Web Part.

 How to configure a query in a Content Search Web Part on a category page

-In the Web Part tool pane, click Change query.
-This opens a dialog box.
+- In the Web Part tool pane, click Change query.
+This will open a dialog box.

-In the dialog box, notice that "Audio" is shown in the upper-left corner.
-This is the category we navigated to, and from which we selected to edit the page.
-Also notice that in the RelevantResults section, the top three results, Audio , Cameras , and Computers , are listed.
+In the dialog box, notice that "Audio" is shown in the top left corner.
+This is the category which we navigated to and selected to edit the page from.
+Also notice, that in the RelevantResults section, the top three results, Audio, Cameras and Computers, are listed.
 These are the same three results that were shown in the Web Part when we added it.

 A result source narrows the scope from which search results can be retrieved.
-In Stage 5: Connect your publishing site to a catalog in SharePoint Server, when we connected our publishing site to our catalog, SharePoint Server 2016 automatically created a result source for our catalog.
-In our scenario, this result source is named catalog - Products Results .
+When we connected our publishing site to our catalog, SharePoint Server 2013 automatically created a result source for our catalog.
+In our scenario, this result source is named catalog - Products Results.
 By selecting this result source, only search results from our catalog are retrieved.

-Remember, one of the first things we did in this series was import catalog content into a list.
-We also imported terms into the term set Product Hierarchy.
-In Stage 2: Import list content into the Product Catalog Site Collection in SharePoint Server, we associated each item in the list with a term from the term set.
-In Stage 5: Connect your publishing site to a catalog in SharePoint Server, we specified that the full site navigation should contain terms from the Product Hierarchy term set.
-Because we have used the same term set to tag the items in our catalog and to build our site navigation, we can use a term from our site navigation to search for catalog items that are tagged with that same term.
+Remember, one of the first things we did in this series was to import catalog content into a list.
+We also imported terms into the term set Product Hierarchy, and associated each item in the list with a term from that term set.
+When we connected our publishing site to our catalog, we specified that the full site navigation should contain terms from the Product Hierarchy term set.
+Because we have used the same term set to tag the items in our catalog and to build our site navigation, we can use a term from our site navigation to search for catalog items that have been tagged with that same term.

 On the "Audio" category, the search results have changed to show different results.

-If we browse to the "Cameras" category, we'll see three other search results displayed.
+If you browse to the "Cameras" category, you'll see three other search results displayed.

-If we browse to the "MP3" category, we'll see three other different search results are displayed.
+If you browse to the "MP3" category, you'll see three other different search results are displayed.

 About the query configuration

 We only had to configure one query because the same page is used for all categories.
-Remember, in Stage 8: Assign a category page and a catalog item page to a term in SharePoint Server, when we assigned the page ContosoCategoryPage.aspx to all terms within the Site Navigation term set.
-We assigned this page to all terms .
-Therefore, even though we edited this page in the "Audio" category, we could have edited it in any other category, and achieved the same result.
+Remember how in stage 8 we assigned the page ContosoCategoryPage.aspx to all terms within the Site Navigation term set?
+We assigned this page to all terms, so even though we edited this page in the "Audio" category, we could have edited it in any other category, and achieved the same result.

-We only had to configure the query one time, because the query issued from the Web Part differs depending on which category we browse to.
-Remember that the CSWP contains a query that is automatically issued when someone browses to a page that contains a CSWP, and that search results are displayed in the Web Part.
-Also, remember that we selected Restrict by current and child navigation terms when we configured the query in the Web Part.
-The word "current" is very important here, because it means that the query issued by the CSWP will change depending on the category the visitor is currently browsing.
+We only had to configure the query once, because the query issued from the Web Part differs depending on which category we browse to.
+Remember that the CSWP contains a query that is automatically issued whenever someone browses to a page that contains a CSWP, and that search results are displayed in the Web Part.
+Also, remember that we selected Restrict by current and child navigation terms when we configured the query in the Web part.
+The word "current" is very important, because it means that the query issued by the CSWP will change depending on the category the visitor is currently browsing.
 If you edit the Web Part from another category, you can see that the Web Part has changed.

-For example, if we browse to the "Cameras" category and take a closer look at the CSWP, we see that:
+For example, if I browse to the "Cameras" category and take a closer look at the CSWP, I can see that:

-"Cameras" is in the upper-right corner of the query configuration.
+- "Cameras" is in the top right corner of the query configuration.

-The number of RelevantResults has changed to 118, which is the number of items in the catalog that belong to the "Cameras" group.
+- The number of RelevantResults has changed to 118, which happens to be the number of items in the catalog that belong to the "Cameras" group.

-So, when we browse to the "Audio" category, the CSWP issues a query for catalog items that are tagged with "Audio" or any child of "Audio", and displays search results.
-When we browse to the "Cameras" category, the same CSWP (remember, we only used one page for all categories) issues a different query, this time for catalog items that are tagged with "Cameras" or any child of "Cameras", therefore different results are displayed.
+So, when I browse to the "Audio" category, the CSWP issues a query for catalog items that have been tagged with "Audio" or any children of "Audio", and displays search results.
+When I browse to the "Cameras" category, the same CSWP (remember, we only used one page for all categories) issues a different query, this time for catalog items that have been tagged with "Cameras" or any children of "Cameras", hence different results are displayed.